 Driving rules in Puerto Rico are similar to those in the continental United States, but there are some local variations you should be aware of:

-• Speed limits are usually posted in miles per hour (mph).
+- Speed limits are usually posted in Spanish and English.

 Can I get a US driver's license as a tourist?